brootaylor/brootaylor-v3/src/_content/projects/varo-brunswick-group.md

   <img src="/assets/images/projects/brunswick-group/varo/varo-homepage--sml-screen_01.webp" width="1200" height="951" alt="A screenshot of Varo's homepage on a desktop monitor." loading="lazy" decoding="async">
 </picture>

-Implemented improvements to the corporate communication website, focussing on enhancing parts of the user experience and maintaining alignment with the client's communication objectives.
+Collaborated with a team of designers and developers at Brunswick Group to implement improvements on Varo's corporate communication website, with a focus on enhancing the user experience and maintaining alignment with the client’s communication objectives.

 <ol role="list" class="auto-grid | no-list">
   <li>